cs544-wisc/f23/p4/README.md

 ...
 ```

-You might need to wait a couple minutes and re-run this until the
+You might need to wait a couple minutes and re-run this until the NameNode recognizes that the DataNode has died.

-NameNode recognizes that the DataNode has died.
+Use the same format as shown in Q1 except this time replace `#q1` with `#q8`.
 #### Q9: how are the blocks of single.csv distributed across the DataNode containers?

 This is the same as Q5, but you'll need to do a little extra work.